For such a small country, Korea has an amazing variety in its cuisine. My Pinterest site has several boards about it. CLICK HERE to see it.

 The Cafe Noble Cat would turn out to be a special place.
 Here I am hanging out with the cats with two of my colleagues from the university.

 I wrote a historical article for CNN called about the Japanese invasion of Korea and the naval battles called "Weapons Technology on the Korean Peninsula: A Never-ending Story."
-CLICK HERE to see it.
 I also wrote another, more modern historical article called called "Why is North Korea."
-CLICK HERE to see it.
+It's sad that CNN discontinued the iReport program, but I still have the articles and may publish them somehow, someday.

 Going hiking here always had a spiritual feel.